|baby jogger 2|

 Design / Frame

 The Baby Jogger was designed in 1984 to solve the problem of parents that wanted to jog but also had a toddler in tow.
 It sports an aerodynamic v shaped design and large (for a buggy) wheels.
 Its lightweight aluminium tubing frame helps to keep the weight minimal.
-The buggy is suitable for children from 6 months of age and will remain suitable until they grow out of it - this is usually around the age of 5, but varies from child to child.
-I'm not which year mine was manufactured, but it is an older model of running buggy.
+The buggy is suitable for children from 6 months of age (or a year, best to research this and do what you feel is best) and will remain suitable until they grow out of it - this is usually around the age of 5, but varies from child to child.
+I'm not sure which year mine was manufactured, but it is an older model of running buggy.
 Judging by the colourway and the likely number of former owners, I would take a guess and say that this was produced in the 1990's.

 Wheels / Tyres

 The buggy sits on three bicycle-style wheels which give the buggy an incredibly smooth ride.
 The tyres on mine are what I'd describe as hybrid-style tyres which are amazing on smooth tarmac, but will easily also handle grass, trail and even thick sticky mud (but it's hard work).
 They are fixed in position and do not swivel.